damurashov/Turing-Machine/README.md

 CommandSet's constructor can not parse an instruction in the input file.

 ### Err InfiniteLoop
-The computation takes too much time.
-The limit is set by MAX_ITERS in class Machine.
+The computation takes too much iterations.
+The limit is set in class Machine.

 ```cpp
 int Machine::MAX_ITERS = 100000;